nishantvarma/dotfiles/README.md

 * outliner: filesystem
   * a *folder* groups **any** topic.
   * it can contain another folder (topic) / file (input to **any** program).
-  * a link is a light-weight reference -- it can creates complex structures.
+  * a link is a light-weight reference - it can create complex structures.
   * indirections are powerful.
   * it's like encapsulation in oops: bind data + operations.
 * explorer: `vifm`